hwdsl2/setup-ipsec-vpn/docs/advanced-usage.md

 **Note:** If using Rocky Linux, AlmaLinux or CentOS/RHEL 8 and firewalld was active during VPN setup, nftables may be configured.
 In this case, edit `/etc/sysconfig/nftables.conf` instead of `/etc/sysconfig/iptables`.

-## Deploy Google BBR congestion control algorithm
+## Deploy Google BBR congestion control

 After the VPN server is set up, the performance can be improved by deploying the Google BBR congestion control algorithm.